-Semester Block, 1.5 Units (includes a seminar in opposite semester) Advanced Placement 0260 Grade 10-12 study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-Students will learn about the ethics and methods psychologists use in their science and practice.
-An emphasis will be placed on the practical knowledge that can be gained from an understanding of how these psychological factors affect daily living.
-As a result of class discussion, reflection, readings, surveys, experiments, and field trips, the students will gain insights into their own behavior and the behaviors of those around them.
-PSYCHOLOGY Semester Block, 1Unit Academic 0262 Accelerated 0261 Grade 10-12 This course is designed to give students an introduction to the world of Psychology.
-They will explore the scientific study of the mind and behavior by being introduced to the scientific method and the core ideas and theories of psychology.
-As a result, students gain an understanding of the complexities and diversity of human thought and behavior.
-Topics include the development of personality and identity, mental health, mental illness, and the nature of learning.
-Students will also examine social institutions and attitudes relating to such topics as race relations, marriage and divorce, sex roles, and religion.
-FILMS IN WORLD HISTORY Semester Block, 1Unit Academic 0292 Accelerated 0291 This course allows students to analyze films through a historical lens.
+Semester Block, 1 Unit Academic

+This course allows students to analyze films through a historical lens.
 The students will begin each unit by studying different time periods and topics in United States History.
-With a solid grasp on the period or topic, students will then analyze films and examine the accuracy or inaccuracy of the represented events in each.
+With a solid grasp on the period or topic, students will

+0292 Accelerated 0291 then analyze films and examine the accuracy or inaccuracy of the represented events in each.
 Instead of traditional multiple-choice tests, the class will require students to write film reviews dissecting numerous movies and will culminate in producing a research paper on a topic of each student's choosing.
 WOMEN IN WORLD HISTORY Semester Block, 1 Unit Academic 0294 Accelerated 0293 In this course, students will have the opportunity to study historical women through different themes such as social history, politics, women in conflict, the arts, literature, and pop culture.
 In each theme, the teacher will present women who made an impact and changed the course of history.
 Instead of traditional multiple-choice tests, the class will require students to write short research papers about a number of women in world history and will culminate in producing a research paper on a topic of each student's choosing.
 SPORTS IN WORLD HISTORY Semester Block, 1 Unit Academic 0296 Accelerated 0295 In this course, students will analyze the history of sports.
 The students will begin each unit by studying different time periods of world history.
 Students will learn about how major sports were created, popularized, and helped shape the culture of certain countries and the world.
 Instead of traditional multiple-choice tests, the class will require students to research events important to the development of numerous sports in world history and will culminate in producing a research paper on a topic of each student's choosing.
 GLOBAL CONFLICTS IN WORLD HISTORY Semester Block, 1 Unit Academic 0298 Accelerated 0297 This course allows students to analyze major global conflicts in world history.
 The students will begin each unit by studying different time periods and the global conflicts that helped define them.
 The course will cover wars and clashes between peoples and cultures from early civilizations to today.
-Instead of traditional multiple-choice tests, the class will require students to write short research papers about a number of conflicts in world history and will culminate in producing a research paper on a topic of each student's choosing.
+Instead of traditional multiple-choice tests, the class will require students to write short